arkydon/arky/content/blog/How I made this website/index.md

 I had already made a website using a custom theme as the base which I modified until I finished making an initial final version of my website 🤷.
 The problem was that the code was a mess - terrible CSS code, confusing random variable names everywhere, lots of repeated code and also a lot of templating code that I didn't need or had no idea what they did.
 There was also many parts of the website that I didnt understand how they worked.

 I decided to make the entire website again from scratch without using any theme as the base.
 Thanks to the internet, the docs and Copilot, Meta, Gemini and Claude I was able to slowly make a new website.
 Making the structure of the website took only a few days but styling it took longer because I only have a basic idea of CSS.
-> Choosing the right colours was such a chore because the colours looks completely different compared to how they looked on my phone.
+> Choosing the right colors was such a chore the colors looked completely different on my laptop compared to my phone.

 I finally finished a design I liked which I thought was going to be the final design but I've changed the design more than a dozen times since them.
 Generating the website from the code was almost instant, thanks to Zola's speed.